 You need to document each element of your home's tax basis.
 The original cost can be documented with copies of your purchase contract and closing statement.

 Improvements should be documented with purchase orders, receipts, cancelled checks, and any other documentation you receive.
-The records homeowners most often lose are those for improvements, so you should take special care to keep track of these.
-It's a good idea to list them all in your records with a running total.
+The records homeowners most often lose are those for improvements, so take special care to keep track of these.
+It's a good idea to list them all in your personal records with a running total.

 But if you sold a home before May 7, 1997, and postponed tax on any gain, the basis of that home affects the basis of the new home you bought.
-This means you need keep records proving the basis of the prior home or homes for as long as you postpone your gains.
+This means you need to keep records proving the basis of the prior home or homes for as long as you postpone your gains.

 Especially if you plan to live in your home for many years, you should take care that your basis records are not lost, destroyed, or misplaced.
-You may wish to keep them in a safe deposit box with your other valuable records.
+You might wish to keep them in a safe deposit box with your other valuable records.
 Another alternative is to make digital copies of the records and store them online.